bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 The [CtrlP](https://github.com/ctrlpvim/ctrlp.vim) plugin is a fuzzy file finder.

-I highly recommend installing [ripgrep](https://github.com/BurntSushi/ripgrep) and configuring *CtrlP* to use it and to **not** cache results. *ripgrep* is a highly performant text search utility and it mates very well with *CtrlP*.
+I highly recommend installing [fd](https://github.com/sharkdp/fd) and configuring *CtrlP* to use it and to **not** cache results. *fd* is a highly performant file find utility and it mates very well with *CtrlP*.
 Turning off caching means that every time *CtrlP* is run it will select from all available files including new ones.

 Also, here are some handy mappings for [Ruby on Rails](http://rubyonrails.org/) or [Elixir/Phoneix](http://www.phoenixframework.org/) developers: